 who exclaim, loudly, “How much?!”, ha – and trust me I understand the reaction, so let me explain the why behind the price tag.

 My coloured pencil work can take anywhere up to 20+ hours, all depending on size, colour and subject.
 It’s a labour intensive craft, there are no shortcuts – I can’t speed up the process (though I’m wildly skilled at slowing it down).
 But, who can sit and draw for 20 hours straight?!
 I’ve found I can just about draw for 2-3 hour stints and then I need a break.
 I can only draw for 5-6 hours a day – so a 20 hour drawing will take over 3 days to complete!

 Now, let’s talk materials.
 I use archival quality pencils and papers.
 The pencils can cost £1.70, £2 or £3 per pencil!
-It’s nearly impossible to keep track of how many pencils I can use per drawing because size, colours and subject can drastically affect the number and because of my detailed work I have to use sharp pencils so these pricey pencils can disappear real quick!
-I also have 3 different sharpeners for the 3 different brands of pencils – all of which need blades replacing often.
+It’s nearly impossible to keep track of how many pencils I can use per drawing because size, colours and subject can drastically affect the number and because of the details in my work I have to use sharp pencils – so these pricey pencils can disappear real quick with a sharpener!
+I have 3 different sharpeners for 4 different brands of pencils – all of which need blades replacing often.

 But I also need to keep up appearances on social media, to drum up interest and hope to attract some buyers – social media alone feels like a full time job!
 Small businesses have to try to keep “engagement” up on their posts so the algorithm will be our friend!

 I need and use tech bits and bobs; Mac, hard-drive, iPad, printer, scanner, GoPro, DSLR camera, daylight lamp…

 Then there’s the cost of packaging, stickers, tissue paper, compostable bags, acid free backing boards.
 You get the idea.